librenms/librenms/doc/Extensions/Smokeping.md

         }
 ```

-After saving the config file, verify your Nginx config file syntax is OK with `sudo nginx -t`, then restart Nginx with `sudo systemctl nginx restart`
+After saving the config file, verify your Nginx config file syntax is OK with `sudo nginx -t`, then restart Nginx with `sudo systemctl restart nginx`

 You should be able to load the Smokeping web interface at `http://yourhost/smokeping`